BMG-Esports/stats-api-docs/documentation/v1/index.md

 The Brawlhalla Stats API provides a rich API for getting stats based on historical player performance in Brawlhalla esports tournaments.

 This is the version 1.0 section, which will be deprecated soon.
-This version will only return start.gg tournaments.
+Additionally, this version will only return Start.gg-hosted tournaments.
 No tournaments or data from Challengermode will be returned.

-Need help migrating?